 Also, make sure to remind your staff exactly what their benefits packages include.
 Sometimes the differing perceptions of employees and HR regarding the quality of their packages can be explained by staff not realising exactly what benefits they are receiving and their value.
 Indeed, at Prism, we often come across candidates who struggle to recall their allowances and benefits.
 Ensuring staff know exactly how good their packages are can act as a positive retention tool.

-What benefits do your staff value most?
+What benefits do your staff value the most?

 Dipa Mistry Kandola, Head of Flexible Benefits Services at Lane Clark & Peacock LLP, not only emphasises the need for HR to analyse data to identify trends in staff retention and salary etc. but also to ask staff what they actually want.
 She says, “that’s what a lot of our big and small clients fail to do.
 You can’t just ask via surveys.
 You’ve got to ask employees in small focus groups ‘what do you think about our benefits and rewards”.